"Sony Afri Mandela Sharing Happiness Award" removal guide

 What is "Sony Afri Mandela Sharing Happiness Award"?

-"Sony Afri Mandela Sharing Happiness Award" is an email that is being sent to a lot of people with a purpose to trick them into clicking the presented website link.
-This is a scam presented as some notification about recipients being approved as winners of a large sum of money.
-This is just a scam that cannot be trusted, we strongly recommend to ignore it and not to click the presented link.
+The "Sony Afri Mandela Sharing Happiness Award" email is sent to many people to trick them into clicking the presented website link.
+This is a scam presented as a notification of recipients being approved as winners of a large sum of money.
+This is merely a scam that cannot be trusted.
+We strongly recommend that you ignore it and do not click the presented link.

-According to scammers behind this email, a recipient's email was selected as a winner of $900.000.000, a prize established by Sony company.
-Cyber criminals encourage people to provide such details as a full name, country, phone number, sex, age, occupation, nationality and address.
-It is mentioned that all these details will be used for administrative needs only.
-They also encourage recipients to click the provided link, according to them, they use this website to verify the winners.
-Note that the Sony company or the former president of Africa has anything to do with this email.
-This is just one of the many emails that are presented as some notifications about being selected as a winner of some lottery and so on.
-In this particular case, this scam is being used to collect various personal information that might be used in future crimes.
-Besides, clicking links presented in emails of this type might result in having a computer infected with a Trojan.
-It is very likely that hundreds of other people have received this email as well.
-As we mentioned in our introduction, emails of this type should not be trusted.
-The best option in such cases is to simply ignore them.
+According to scammers behind this email, the recipient's email was selected as a winner of $900.000.000, a prize established by Sony.
+Cyber criminals encourage people to provide details such as full name, country, telephone number, sex, age, occupation, nationality, and address.
+It is mentioned that these details are used for administrative needs only.
+They also encourage recipients to click the provided link.
+They supposedly use this website to verify the winners.
+Note that Sony and the former president of Africa have nothing to do with this email.
+This is just one of many emails that are presented as notifications of users being selected as winners of a lottery, and so on.
+In this particular case, this scam is used to collect various personal information that might be used in future crimes.
+Furthermore, clicking links presented in emails of this type can lead to computer infection with a Trojan.
+It is likely that hundreds of other people have received this email.
+As mentioned above, emails of this type should not be trusted.
+The best option in these cases is to simply ignore them.

-There are many examples of scams that are similar to "Sony Afri Mandela Sharing Happiness Award", some examples are "I Know * Is One Of Your Pass", "I'll Begin With The Most Important" and "We Are Not Going To Steal A Lot Of Time".
-The provided examples are used to blackmail people by making statements that are actually not true.
-Scammers send these emails expecting that someone will fall for their scam.
-One way or another, most of the times the main goal of these scams is to swindle people out of their money.
-However, there are spam campaigns that are used to infected computers with various malware (malicious programs) as well, for example, with infections such as LokiBot, TrickBot, Emotet, AZORult and Adwind .
-They achieve it by sending emails that contain malicious attachments such as Microsoft Office documents, archive files, PDF documents, executable files and so on.
-One opened, these attachments install one or another malicious program.
-Quite often these programs are used to steal personal details that can be used to generate revenue.
-For example, various passwords, logins, banking details and so on.
-Having computers infected with malicious programs of this type can cause financial loss, problems related to privacy, browsing safety and so on.
+There are many examples of scams that are similar to "Sony Afri Mandela Sharing Happiness Award" including "I Know * Is One Of Your Pass", "I'll Begin With The Most Important", and "We Are Not Going To Steal A Lot Of Time".
+These examples are also used to blackmail people by making statements that are not accurate.
+Scammers send these emails expecting that some people will fall for the scam.
+The main goal of these scams is to extort money from innocent people, however, some spam campaigns are also used to infected computers with malware (malicious programs).
+For example, LokiBot, TrickBot, Emotet, AZORult, and Adwind .
+They achieve this by sending emails that contain malicious attachments such as Microsoft Office documents, archive files, PDF documents, executable files, and so on.
+Once opened, these attachments install malicious programs to steal personal details that can be used to generate revenue.
+For example, passwords, logins, banking details, and so on.
+Thus, having computers infected with malicious programs of this type can cause financial loss, and problems relating to privacy, browsing safety, and so on.

 We receive a great deal of feedback from concerned users about this scam email.
 Here is the most popular question we receive: